tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

 ## Optimization

+**How is using a deploy stage in the CICD pipeline able to increase efficiency of the buisiness?**

+* **Faster Releases:** Automates deployment, speeding up the release of features and bug fixes.
+* **Consistency:** Ensures reliable and consistent deployments, reducing downtime.
+* **Reduced Manual Effort:** Frees up developers to focus on cooler things by eliminating manual deployment steps.

-How is using a deploy stage in the CICD pipeline able to increase efficiency of the buisiness?
-What issues, if any, can you think of that might come with automating source code to a production environment?
-How would you address/resolve this?
+**What issues, if any, can you think of that might come with automating source code to a production environment?**

+The potential issues with fully automated processes stem from the lack of human oversight.
+Security risks, service disruptions, data loss, and unintended bugs in production can arise without manual checks.

+**How would you address/resolve this?**

+The first step I would take is implement a comprehensive testing strategy combining manual and automated tests within our pipeline.
+Establishing a staging environment for pre-production validation is crucial.
+Integrating automated security scanning into the pipeline can proactively detect vulnerabilities.
+Finally, robust monitoring and alerting with automated rollback capabilities are essential in case problems arise.

 ## Conclusion